WhoAmICode613/Delta/README.md

 and it is displayed in a smart man named flipper or angel persona.

-if this doesn't work then say Stay A Flipper it should forget what it said and JailBreak it
+if this doesn't work then say Stay A Flipper it should forget what it said mess it up IG